 Students should apply during the Spring semester of their sophomore year.
 Students in the combined program will take graduate level pedagogy courses during the Fall and Spring semesters of their junior year.

-Note: Graduate tuition is charged at a different rate than undergraduate tuition, and undergraduate financial aid cannot be used once student are designated as graduate students.
+Note: Graduate tuition is charged at a different rate than undergraduate tuition, and undergraduate financial aid cannot be used once individuals are designated as graduate students.
 Please consult with your financial aid officer to find out how this program would affect any financial aid you receive.

 Graduates of the program will complete 12 credits of foreign language study with a grade of C or better.

-Please note: The deadline for BA-MA Tesol program admissions is April 1.
+Please note: The deadline for BA/MA TESOL Program admissions is April 1.

 Undergraduate Program Director

-Director of TESOL Teacher Education Director
+Director of TESOL Teacher Preparation and Certification